Austin-BG/HTaM/README.md

 Adds two new interconnected detective-focused quests to SoA.
 The story begins after the player solves a problem with the Waukeen Promenade circus.
 Expect a messenger from the circus with a problem report.
 This component has one new area.

+Component 5.
+"Unlocked original NPC reactions"(by Tipun & Austin):
+There were situations in the game when only one of all the NPCs spoke, although the developers provided replicas for each.
+After installing this component, all NPCs in the party will speak.

 Compatibility: